Skip to main content

 Summary

-The adaptor package allows easy interoperation between Fiber and net/http.
-You can:
+The adaptor package lets Fiber and net/http interoperate so you can:

-This makes it simple to integrate Fiber with existing Go projects or migrate between frameworks as needed.
+This makes it straightforward to integrate Fiber with existing Go projects or migrate between frameworks.